-Noted local inventor, artist and museum founder Rembrandt Peale first illuminated a room in his Holliday Street museum a year earlier, burning his artificial gas and dazzling local businessmen and socialites gathered there with a “ring beset with gems of light.”
+In 1816, noted local inventor, artist and museum founder Rembrandt Peale first illuminated a room in his Holliday Street museum a year earlier, burning his artificial gas and dazzling local businessmen and socialites gathered there with a “ring beset with gems of light.”

 “Taking after a natural history museum that his father, Charles Wilson Peale, started in Philadelphia in 1786, Rembrandt Peale displayed collections of fossils and other specimens, as well as portraits of many of the country’s founding fathers that his family had painted,” notes a historian for Explore Baltimore Heritage.

 “During a candlelit period in American history the forward-thinking Peale aimed to form a business around his gas light innovations, the exhibition targeting potential investors,” adds another historian at the utility Baltimore Gas & Electric (BG&E).
 The manufactured gas gamble worked, and several financiers aligned with Peale, forming The Gas Light Company of Baltimore,BG&E’s precursor.

 “Less than a year later, on February 7, 1817, the first public gas street lamp was lit in a ceremony one block south of City Hall,” notes BG&E.

 The impressed city council speedily approved Peale’s plan to light more of the city’s streets.
 BG&E also credits Baltimore inventor Samuel Hill for establishing America’s first gas meter manufacturing company in 1832.
 Two years later the first meters were installed.
 The company petitioned the city to begin laying underground pipelines in 1851.